 It is highly recommended that students have a vehicle while in California.
-Spartan College students can use their home state licenses and car tags if they are current.
-California law requires that proof of insurance is kept in the vehicle at all times.
-Students may reference the campus signage in the parking lot to identify student, staff and faculty parking areas.
+Spartan College of Aeronautics and Technology students can use their home state licenses and car tags if they are current.
+California law requires that proof of insurance is always kept in the vehicle.
+Students may reference the campus signage in the parking lot to identify student, staff, and faculty parking areas.

-Students operating a motor vehicle on Spartan College campuses and in the State of California must have a current driver's license and verification of vehicle insurance (with a stated expiration date).
+Students operating a motor vehicle on the College campuses and in the State of California must have a current driver's license and verification of vehicle insurance (with a stated expiration date).
 Cars improperly parked or abandoned may be towed at the owner's expense.
 No overnight parking unless otherwise approved.